Find out why AFABC membership matters!

 Our resource centre is Canada's largest publicly-accessible collection of adoption-related books, magazines, and videos, which can be borrowed by members, or used in-house by non-members.
 We also provide a mail-service that sends items to our members who do not live in proximity to our Burnaby office.

-AgedOut.com is a resource for young adults who were in government care (foster care) in British Columbia.
-It's an up-to-date warehouse of information on resources and services available to young adults, in addition to being a learning tool to help people feel empowered as they leave care.
+AgedOut.com is a resource for youth and young adults in and from government care in British Columbia.
+It's an up-to-date warehouse of information on resources and services available to youth and young adults, in addition to being a learning tool to help people feel empowered as they leave care.

 Wendy's Wonderful Kids (WWK)